 However, it’s also one of the most expensive grades of stainless steel.

 Grade 316 stainless steel contains the same amount of chromium as 304, but with a higher percentage of nickel plus 2-3% molybdenum.
 Molybdenum increases the metal’s resistance to salt, making it perfect for the most corrosive environments.
-At SRS, this is the metal used in marine applications, however, its applications go way beyond marine fabrication.
+At SRS, this is the metal used in marine applications; however, its applications go way beyond marine fabrication.

 430 stainless steel is typically used for mild exterior conditions, or indoors where the weather gets tracked in (in a metal door frame casing, for instance).
 Similarly, escalators in shopping malls use 430 stainless to protect against slush and salt carried in by shoppers.
 It has a lower percentage of chromium (17%) and a higher percentage of carbon (0.12%), which makes it the cheapest and most popular option.